TheMrNaab/op25-headunit/readme.md

 ### IR Remote Not Working
 - Ensure `RPi.GPIO` is installed.
 - Check if the correct GPIO pin is used in `ir.py`.
+See the [ir.md](https://github.com/TheMrNaab/op25-headunit/blob/main/help/ir.md) for additional information on this step.

 ## Future Plans
 - Implement full IR remote control.